I was born severely under weight. My mom had to spend her life savings right after the war, for special formula so I could live.

 I had Rheumatic Fever which resulted in a heart murmur.
 Because of this I was not allowed to take P.E. in grades 6 and 7.
 By the time I was 25 the heart murmur had disappeared.
 PTL.

 When I was about 20 my uncle and I decided to climb the Black Tusk in Garibaldi park.
 The last 60 feet had a vertical chimney of about 30 feet and then a steep slope to the top.
 I managed make it but my uncle was no where to be seen.
 On the way down I took a wrong path and ended up at a nearly vertical section with NO chimney.
 Fortuntely I was able to climb back up and eventually find the right way back down.
 My Uncle had given up when his legs starting shaking while climbing the rock chimney.
-In hindsight this was extremely dangerous since we were NOT on any ropes.
+In hindsight this was extremely dangerous since we were NOT roped up.

 When heading to church in Duncan, our Rabbit, with Marie and our 3 girls in it, spun out going across the highway, but no other cars were around when this happened.